Search

 N/A 1 - 2"18" 4"20 - 35 days

-Radish Seed Planting Information:
+Radish Planting Information:

 Plant seeds outdoors directly in the garden as soon as the soil can be worked.
-Radish roots do not grow well in hot summer, so plant early spring or in the fall.
+Radish roots do not grow well in hot summer, so plant in early spring or in the fall.
 Plant successive plantings every few weeks to have a steady supply of radishes.
-Plant 3 - 4 weeks before last frost in spring, and 6 weeks before first frost in fall.
+Plant 3 - 4 weeks before the last frost in spring, and 6 weeks before the first frost in fall.
 Plants are 2" to 6" tall.

 Soil Requirements: